sriramab/gamamanual/References/PlatformDocumentation/EditingModels/GamlEditorGeneralities.md

 ## Editor Preferences

 Text editing in general, and especially in Eclipse-based editors, sports a number of options and preferences.
-You might want to turn off/on the numbering of the lines, change the fonts used, change the colors used to highlight the code, etc. All of these preferences are accessible from the "Preferences…" item of the editor contextual menu.
+You might want to turn off/on the numbering of the lines, change the fonts used, change the colors used to highlight the code, etc. All of these preferences are accessible from the "Preferences..." item of the editor contextual menu.

 ![images/10.view_model_with_preferences.png](resources/images/editingModels/10.view_model_with_preferences.png)